RESIDENCIES

 THE EXHIBITIONS

-The works developed by Ferréol Babin following his residency are on show at Friedman Benda‘s Gallery, Los Angeles.
-Fragments is the designer’s first solo gallery show, and the first time a comprehensive body of his work is on view to the public.
+The works developed by Ferréol Babin during his residency were exhibited at Friedman Benda Gallery, Los Angeles.
+Fragments marked the designer’s first solo gallery exhibition and the first occasion for the public to encounter a comprehensive body of his work.

-Informed by Medieval wooden scaffolding used for building practices, a Vestige shelving unit and bench in dark oak appear as archaeological remnants reenvisioned through a contemporary lens.
-Another focal point of the show is his commanding Monolithe sideboard, which hints at being sculpted as much by wind or fire as by the human hand.
-Offering ambiguity for the viewer to wonder how a piece is made, Babin leaves behind fragments so one can discover the meaning of an object on their own.
+Inspired by medieval wooden scaffolding once used in building practices, the Vestige shelving unit and bench in dark oak appeared as archaeological remnants reimagined through a contemporary lens.
+Another highlight of the show was the imposing Monolithe sideboard, which seemed to have been shaped as much by wind or fire as by the human hand.
+By cultivating a sense of ambiguity around the making process, Babin left behind “fragments” that invited viewers to explore and interpret the meaning of each piece for themselves.